 Bicycles/Rollerblades/Skateboards/Longboards - Students may ride bicycles to school provided they are locked up throughout the day in the bicycle racks provided.
 Students must wear helmets when riding bicycles and scooters.
 Students may rollerblade/ skateboard/Longboard to school; however, rollerblades, skateboards and longboards are to be removed at the school entrance area and carried into the school.
 Students must remove the wheels from roller shoes before entering the school.
 We also strongly encourage the use of protective gear when rollerblading, skateboarding and longboarding.

 School Council Committee- The Council consists of parents, staff members, and the school administration.
 The purpose of this committee is to enhance the opportunities available to the staff, students, and parents of the school.
 The School Council meets once a month.
 All parents are welcome to attend the meetings.
 This council gives parents a chance to become more actively involved in their child’s education.

 Parent Involvement – Parent involvement is supported and encouraged.
 We believe that such involvement in the education process assists in increased student achievement and success.
 There are many opportunities for parents to play a significant role in their child’s education.
 We would like to hear from you if you are interested in volunteering.

-Administrative Procedure No. 343 requires all volunteers to have a criminal record check on file with the school.
+Administrative Procedure No. 343 requires all volunteers to have a Vulnerable Sector Check on file with the school.